 Do I Really Have to Give My Spouse Half of Everything?

-Maybe.
-If you live in an equitable distribution state, you will have to split your marital property “equitably,” which essentially means, fairly.
-That may mean you divide your marital property equally.
+Just as with so many other divorce questions, the answer to whether you have to give your spouse half of everything in your divorce is: Maybe.
+It depends on where you live.
+If you live in an equitable distribution state, you will have to split your marital property “equitably.”
+Essentially that means you have to split it fairly.
+“Fair” may mean you divide your property 50/50.
 Or, it may mean that you divide it in some other proportion.
-In general, you do not have to divide your non-marital property.
-In community property states, your community property is generally divided equally, but your non-community property is not.
-The only way you can know for sure how your property will be divided is to consult with a local divorce lawyer.
+In community property states, your community property is generally divided equally.
+Dividing property in a divorce seems simple.
+But it can be extremely complicated.
+The best way to know for sure how your property will be divided is to consult with a local divorce lawyer.

 My Spouse Has a Lot of Debt.
 Do I Have to Pay That?